eudoxia0/flashcards/Cards/Dante.md

 Q: What faction did Dante belong to in the Guelph-Ghibelline controversy?
 A: He was a Guelph.

+Q: Dante was what kind of Guelph?
+A: White Guelph.

 C: In the Guelph-Ghibelline controversy, the [Guelphs] supported the [Pope].

 C: In the Guelph-Ghibelline controversy, the [Ghibellines] supported the [Holy Roman Emperor].